adafruit/Adafruit_Stemma_Detect/README.rst

     :target: https://github.com/astral-sh/ruff
     :alt: Code Style: Ruff

 Detect selected Adafruit STEMMA QT sensors on a Raspberry Pi and optionally install their CircuitPython drivers.
-This project is currently an alpha proof of concept.
 It recognizes only sensors with bundled probe modules; it is not a universal I²C device identifier.

 See the `changelog <CHANGELOG.md>`_ for release notes and `versioning policy
 <VERSIONING.md>`_ for compatibility and release procedures.